 - Sponge and scrubbing brush

 - Paper Towels

-- Biodegradable soap – you can use Dr. Bronner’s for for doing dishes and for showers!
+- Biodegradable soap – you can use Dr. Bronner’s for doing dishes and for showers!

 - Trash bags

 You’ll probably find yourself snacking on various concoctions offered by themed camps throughout the day.
 And you may get offers to join others for dinner.
-But pack plenty of snacks for when hunger strikes!
+But be sure to pack plenty of snacks for when hunger strikes!